-The pandemic may have you wondering how to bolster your immune system — the cells, tissues and organs that protect us from microbes and help fight disease.
-But the best immune boosters don’t suddenly rev up the body’s defenses; they support and optimize them over the long haul.
+The best immune boosters don’t suddenly rev up the body’s defenses; they support and optimize them over the long haul.
 “You want to give the immune system a chance to react in its appropriately designed way.
-You don’t want to get in the way of it,” says Dr. John McCarty, director of the Cellular Immunotherapies and Transplant program at VCU Massey Cancer Center.
+You don’t want to get in the way of it,” says Dr. John McCarty, director of the Cellular Immunotherapies and Transplant program at VCU Massey Cancer Center in Richmond, Virginia.

 You can help the immune system do its job and boost immune system function by: